ME/CFS symptoms

 What to do next

-If these symptoms sound familiar, the most important starting point is understanding pacing — staying within your energy limit to avoid triggering PEM.
+If these symptoms sound familiar, the most important starting point is understanding pacing, which means staying within your energy limit to avoid triggering PEM.

 Learning about pacing, managing your baseline and avoiding triggers will be very helpful.
-Every person is different, and yours may be different to mine.
+Every person is different, and what works for some may not work for others.